Guillermo Stábile

 Guillermo Stábile (17 January 1905 – 26 December 1966) was an Argentine professional football player and manager who played as a centre forward.
 At club level, Stábile won two national championships with Huracán and played in Italy and France.
-He was the top scorer of 1930 World Cup, the inaugural iteration of the tournament.
+He was the top scorer of the 1930 FIFA World Cup, the inaugural iteration of the tournament.
 As manager, he led Argentina to victory at six South American Championships and Racing Club to three league titles.

 Club career

 Early career

 Stábile was born in Parque Patricios, Buenos Aires.
 He began his career with local club Sportivo Metán and from 1920, with Huracán.
 In 1924, he progressed to the first team which played in Argentina's top league, which then still had amateur status.
 He started out on the right wing but soon evolved into a centre forward.
 Stábile won many competitions with Huracán, most notably the championships of 1925 and 1928 and the regional trophy Copa Dr. Carlos Ibarguren in 1925.